Start Dropshipping with $100: A Real Budget Breakdown

 Import Products from Reliable Suppliers

-Supplier quality directly affects your reviews, refunds, and repeat customers.
-A cheap product with slow shipping can cost more in the long run.
+Dropshipping supplier quality directly shapes your reviews, refund rate, and repeat customers.
+A cheap product with slow shipping usually costs more in the long run than it saves upfront.

 Launch with Organic Marketing